SC House Ethics panel clears Haley of charges

 COLUMBIA – Gov. Nikki Haley was cleared Wednesday of charges she violated ethics laws while a member of the South Carolina House, the chamber’s ethics committee decided.

 The panel voted 5-1 to dismiss all charges against the governor, following what the committee said was an investigation of more than a month.

-But they immediately decided there was not enough evidence to warrant further investigation into whether Haley violated ethics rules while representing Lexington County in the House before being elected governor in 2010.
+The panel voted unanimously that there was a reason to look into the allegations that she violated ethics rules while representing Lexington County before she was elected governor in 2010.

 Rep. Laurie Slade Funderburk, the only Democrat on the panel, voted against dismissing the charges.

 “We commend the House for doing its job seriously and professionally.
 Once again, we’ve seen another in a long line of made-up nonsense claims against Governor Haley found to be meritless.”

 Haley is focusing on improving the state’s economy and reforming state government, Godfrey said.

 The complaint stemmed from a lawsuit by long-time Republican activist and former Board of Economic Advisors Chairman John Rainey, accusing the Republican governor of violating ethics rules.
 A Circuit Court judge dismissed the lawsuit in March, saying such issues should be handled by either state ethics officials or a legislative panel.

 Under state law, the House Ethics Committee handles complaints of current and former House members.